bdunko/Charon-s-Obol/notes/Obol/Planning.md

 			- [ ] When clicked, open a popup window with abandon run.
 In the future, we will also put settings here probably.
 			- [ ] Also triggered on esc
 			- [ ] maybe can steal this implementation from MonScript (script editor definitely had a popup thingy)
+		- [ ] Map should use icons from trials and boss instead of just generic T and purple skull.
+Also would be nice to fit in a special 'miniboss' round for the first time an Elite spawns.